Regularized Brascamp-Lieb inequalities via Optimal Transport and Study of Equality Cases

 \begin{theorem} A generalized geometric Brascamp-Lieb datum has BL constant equal to $1.$ \end{theorem}

-From the proof of \cref{Theorem_REG_BL}, one may see that where the last equality is shown in \cite[Prop 8.9]{BCCT} and the first inequality holds by testing $A_j=\mathrm{id}_{H_j}$ for any $1 \leq j \leq m.$ However, we repeat the proof to be able to treat the equality cases.
+From the proof of \cref{Theorem_REG_BL}, one may see that where the last equality is shown in \cite[Prop 8.9]{BCCT} and the first inequality holds by testing $A_j=\mathrm{id}_{H_j}$ for any $1 \leq j \leq m.$ However, we repeat the proof to be able to treat the mixed log-concavity/log-convexity regularization (\text{i.e.} if $I \neq \{1,\cdots,m\}$) and as it will be a crucial starting point to study the equality cases.

 \\